build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 21:31:53.905679 IP 3.0.3.1 > 5.0.0.100: ICMP time exceeded in-transit, length 92
 ```

 Great!
-We can see the packets coming in from Client, `1.0.0.100`, and we can see the response packets going out!
+We can see the packets coming in from Client, `1.0.0.100`:

+> 21:31:52.871414 IP 1.0.0.100 > 5.0.0.100: ICMP echo request, id 81, seq 1, length 64

+And we can see the response packets going out:
+> 21:31:52.871444 IP 5.0.0.100 > 1.0.0.100: ICMP echo reply, id 81, seq 1, length 64

 This means that the routing problem is on the response path back from Server => Client!

 But what's this `ICMP time exceeded in-transit`?
+> 21:31:52.871718 IP 3.0.3.1 > 5.0.0.100: ICMP time exceeded in-transit, length 92

+**It appears that router3 on three-net is letting the server know that it is unable to route packets.

 Before we can dive into that, we need to know how `ping` works.
 Let's start by looking at the output of a successful `ping` from Client to Router5:

 ```bash
 root@client:/# ping 1.0.5.1 -w 2